 Can taking leflunomide during my pregnancy cause birth defects?

-It is not known whether leflunomide increases the chance of birth defects in humans.
-Concern has been raised about leflunomide because pregnancy studies in animals showed an increased chance of birth defects.
+It is not known whether leflunomide increases the chance of birth defects in humans because the number of exposed pregnancies remains small.
+Concern has been raised about leflunomide because pregnancy studies in animals showed an increased chance of birth defects when treated with the medication at levels comparable to those used to treat humans.

 Can taking leflunomide cause pregnancy complications?